mattpe/bcwt/week2.md

       - add a new function user_create_post to `./controllers/userController.js`
         - the function should receive req.body and send it to addUser function of `./models/userModel.js`
       - modify `/` route for POST method in `./routes/userRoute.js` to call user_create_post function
-      - fill the Add user form in `example-ui/ui1/front.html`, send the form and check in phpMyAdmin whether a new user has been added.
+      - fill the Add user form in `example-ui/ui1/front.html`, send the form and check in database (`SELECT * FROM ......`) whether a new user has been added.
     - Adding a new cat
       - Modify the file upload form you did earlier in `example-ui/ui1/front.html`.
 Add text inputs for name, age, weight and owner
       - In the server code:
         - save the file with multer to `uploads` folder (this is already done earlier)
         - _next_ save name, age, weight, owner and [filename](https://github.com/expressjs/multer#file-information) to database.
 Modify model, controller and route the same way as in adding a new user.
       - Testing:
-        - Fill the form and send, check phpMyAdmin
+        - Fill and send the form and check that your database got updated
         - Reload `example-ui/ui1/front.html`

 13. Better UX